sagemath/trac_to_gh/Issue 1949.md

 # Issue 1949: rewrite the mwrank interface to get rid of wrap.* and use C++

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1949

 Original creator: was